Sidpatchy/Synthetic-World/README.md

-# Synthetic World 9
+# Synthetic World 10
-The third generation of Synthetic World's fabric transition, this pack is built off the solid base laid out by [Vanilla++ v7](https://github.com/SyntheticMediaGroup/Vanilla-Plus-Plus/tree/1.20.1).
+The fourth generation of Synthetic World's Quilt modpacks.
+This pack is built to be a crowd pleaser, with an emphasis on exploration, it has something to offer for every type of player.
+Synthetic World 10 is built off the solid base laid out by [Vanilla++ v7](https://github.com/SyntheticMediaGroup/Vanilla-Plus-Plus/tree/1.20.1).

+Synthetic World 10 further optimizes the default config files based off user feedback.

+### Note:
+- Synthetic World 10 will only recieve support for Minecraft 1.20.1.
+Future Minecraft version support is not planned.
+[Synthetic World 9](https://github.com/SyntheticMediaGroup/Synthetic-World/tree/v9) is the latest LTS release at the time of writing.
-With this version, Synthetic World is dropping the `v` from it's release names.
-It will henceforth be known as Synthetic World 9.
+- With version 9, Synthetic World dropped the `v` from it's release names.

-This version now REQUIRES the Prism Launcher.
+- This version REQUIRES the Prism Launcher.
 MultiMC will no longer be supported.
-If you wish to retain your old instances, [a migration guide is available](https://prismlauncher.org/wiki/getting-started/migrating-multimc/) and simple to complete.
+If you wish to retain your old instances, [a migration guide is available](https://prismlauncher.org/wiki/getting-started/migrating-multimc/) and is quick and easy to follow.
 # Installation
 ## Installing Java
 1. Download the [latest version of Java 17](https://adoptium.net/temurin/releases/?package=jdk&version=17).
 2. This will vary depending on which operating system you use.
    1. If you're running **Windows**, select the **.msi** file and install it.
-   2. If you're running **MacOS:
+   2. If you're running **MacOS**:
-      1. Select the **.pkg** file for **aarch64** if you're running Apple Silicon (aka M1/M2/M3).
+      1. Select the **.pkg** file for **aarch64** if you're running **Apple Silicon** (aka M1/M2/M3).
-      2. Select the **.pkg** file for the **x64** version if you're running an Intel Mac.
+      2. Select the **.pkg** file for the **x64** version if you're running an **Intel** Mac.
+   3. If you're running **Linux**: figure it out.

 ## Installing the Prism Launcher
 1. Head to the Prism Launcher [download page](https://prismlauncher.org/download?from=button).